PedroMTQ/hydrosat_pdqueiros/README.md

 Auto-scaling is enabled based on CPU usage, but likely it would be auto-scaled based on queue size, number of incoming requests, etc

-Lechat and chatgpt was used for support
+Lechat and chatgpt was used for support on the syntax of the various tools

 ## Requirements